samir-sayyed/samir-sayyed/README.md

  # Hi, I’m samir sayyed
-- 👀 I’m interested in backend development
-- 💞️ My skills are Android development, Java, Kotlin, Android SDK, Android Studio, MVVM, Clean Architecture, Git, Bitbucket, Problem-solving, Communication skills, Design Patterns, SQLite, XML, Firebase, Unit Testing, Appium Testing, ReactJs
+**Excelled as an Android Developer for 2 years, creating and maintaining top-notch mobile applications for Android devices;
+pursuing an opportunity to utilize expertise in Android development frameworks, tools, and technologies such as Java, Kotlin, Android SDK, and Android
+Studio**
 - 📫 How to reach me - sayyedsamir11@gmail.com

 <!---